wilson888888888/bfevo/README.md

 #bfevo#
-Evolutionarilyy generates brainfuck code that approximates a certain function.
+Evolutionarily generates brainfuck code that approximates a certain function.
 The function bfevo approximates and the test data generator are contained in funct.cpp

 ###What this actually does:###